-Legend has it that their birth is in truth the union of a human and a spirit, although the Leprechaun is rejected by both worlds.
+Legend has it that their birth was actually the result of the union of a human and a spirit, although the leprechaun is rejected by both worlds…

 His living space is limited to the bushes from which he leaps towards other ravines.

 Despite his greed, the leprechaun knows how to be grateful and does not hesitate to offer his homemade whiskey to people who are generous with him.
 Unfortunately, humans, whom the leprechaun avoids, have a hard time keeping up with him (it must be said that this leprechaun is a good drinker: you need a strong stomach to compete with them!)

 He would keep at his disposal in two leather purses, a 1 shilling and a gold coin for bribes.

 He would also be the keeper of pot of gold coins because in addition to being a cobbler, he would also be the banker of the small world.
 He is distrustful of humans, whom he knows to be greedy and foolish, because he fears for his treasures.